Voronar/scala-notes/README.md

 - `sealed base trait` for case classes in order to isolate matching variants (prohibit extending classes outside package scope)
 - `values classes` (inherited from AnyVal) for optimisation (raw type representation instead boxed)
 - `abstract classes` and `traits` are interchangeable
-- `multiple inheritance` problem solves with linearisation of applied traits from right most trait to left the left one (SomeClass with Trait1 with Trait2)
+- `multiple inheritance` problem solves with `linearization` (special Scala algorithm) of applied traits from right most trait to left the left one (`SomeClass with Trait1 with Trait2`)
 - `self type` is explicit mark of this type on trait that allow this trait recognise members from another mixed traits; The self type annotation is just declaring that this type needs to extend / implement the annotated type, but it doesn't extend it yet.
 It lets you "inject" the extension, thus supports dependency injection.
 - the `.type` singleton type forming operator can be applied to values of all subtypes of Any
   ```scala